 DAPO uses Radio Frequency (RF) and Global Positioning System (GPS) technologies to monitor parolees.

 All parolees are subject to additional statutory requirements as a condition to their release from state prison.

-DAPO agents conducted 1255 compliance checks or searches as part of the 22nd Annual Operation Boo child safety project.
+DAPO agents conduct compliance checks or searches as part of CDCR's Annual Operation Boo child safety project.